The purpose of this study is to examine trauma and self-sabotaging behaviours in intimate relationships.

 Questions or Further Information about the Project

-Please refer to the Research Team Contact Details to have any questions answered or to request further information about this project.
+Please refer to the principal investigator's contact details to have any questions answered or to request further information about this project.

 Principal Investigator Details